piwheels/piwheels/docs/importer.rst

 Usage
 =====

-This script is used to import wheels manually into the system.
+This utility is used to import wheels manually into the system.
 This is useful with packages which have no source available on PyPI, or binary-only packages from third parties.
 If invoked with multiple files, all files will be associated with a single "build" and the build will be for the package and